TorranceYang/RedditPoliticalAnalysis/README.md

 The communities we decided to explore were The_Donald, SandersForPresident, hillaryclinton, worldnews, and politics.
 The general user for Reddit is a college-aged white American male ([source)](http://response.agency/blog/2014/02/reddit-demographics-and-user-surveys/) and the site generally tends to skew liberal (the popularity of SandersForPresident, hillaryclinton, and arguably politics shows this).
 However, different subreddits can be in the completely ideaological opposite.
 The most notorious is [The_Donald](https://en.wikipedia.org/wiki//r/The_Donald) which has attracted large amounts of negative attention. worldnews is believed to be more conservative as well (though definitely not to the same extreme).

 There is a huge BigQuery table which has all the comments posted on Reddit from 2005-2017 [link](https://bigquery.cloud.google.com/dataset/fh-bigquery:reddit_comments).
 While it would be very interesting to examine _all_ then comments from these communities, the size of the processing issue would be astronomical.
-Thus, we decided to examine comments from these subreddits in October of 2015, 2016, and 2017.
+Thus, we decided to examine comments from these subreddits from the Octobers of 2015, 2016, and 2017.

 The question we wanted to ask were: What does an average comment of this community look like?
 Have comments gotten more positive/negative/neutral over time?
 Have they gotten more polarizing?